AlienLM: Alienization of Language for API-Boundary Privacy in Black-Box LLMs: Additional Experiments and Ablations

 Table~\ref{tab:ablation} isolates the effect of (i) proxy vs.\ target representations used for bijection construction and (ii) random permutation.
 This directly supports the black-box feasibility claim in the main text (Section~\ref{subsec:optimization}).

 \paragraph{Key takeaways.} Using proxy LM-head vectors ($e_P$) performs close to using target LM-head vectors ($e_{\text{tgt}}$), with only a modest average gap, while random permutation severely degrades performance.
 This validates that proxy-based similarity structure is sufficient for practical bijection optimization under API-only constraints.
+SentinelLM (white-box) serves as an upper-bound ceiling: with full gradient-based embedding alignment it achieves 62.39 average, close to the SFT reference (62.44).
+AlienLM's API-only proxy approach recovers 53.32, closing roughly 64\% of the gap between random bijection (36.96) and the white-box ceiling.